kubedb/docs/docs/guides/postgres/scaling/horizontal-scaling/overview/index.md

 ## How Horizontal Scaling Process Works

-The following diagram shows how KubeDB enterprise operator used to scale up the number of members of a `Postgres` cluster.
+The following diagram shows how `KubeDB` Ops Manager used to scale up the number of members of a `Postgres` cluster.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Horizontal scaling Flow" src="/docs/guides/postgres/scaling/horizontal-scaling/overview/images/pg-horizontal-scaling.png">